kestralttr/catgifs/README.md

 ## Run Guide

-In order to run this project locally, download files, then enter the following scripts in the command line:
+In order to run this project locally, download the files, then enter the following scripts in the command line:

 npm install